-Intended outcome Success criteria Pupils will experience high quality teaching across the curriculum that meets their needs and ensures that they make progress.
+Int ended outcome Success criteria acr pils will experience high quality teaching oss the curriculum that meets their needs d ensures that they make progress.
 Teacher observation, work scrutiny and pupil voice will allow pupils to maintain gains in knowledge, skills and understanding across the curriculum.

-- Teaching across the school has been judged to be highly effective across the curriculum and leads to outstanding outcomes for highly complex pupils. - Quality Assurance and awarding body moderation reports reflect the high quality teaching and feedback provided to pupils to support their learning and progress. - Progress across the curriculum is good and outstanding in many subject areas. - The number of outcomes per pupil has been sustained at pre-C19 levels and has actually increased despite several hard to reach/engage pupils within the year group. - Recovery premium funding has been used effectively to account for differential missed learning due to C-19 lockdowns.
+- Teaching across the school has been judged to be highly effective across the curriculum and leads to outstanding outcomes for highly complex pupils. - Quality Assurance and awarding body moderation reports reflect the high quality teaching and feedback provided to pupils to support their learning and progress. - Progress across the curriculum is good and outstanding in many subject areas. - The number of outcomes per pupil has been sustained at pre-C19 levels and has actually increased despite several hard to reach/engage pupils within the year group.
+This has been maintained at 7.6 outcomes for all pupils, discounting one pupil that did not engage with school. - Recovery premium funding has been used effectively to account for differential missed learning due to C-19 lockdowns.
 This has also enabled class sizes to be reduced and support in the classroom to be enhanced.
+As such class sizes do not exceed 6 pupils each with a lead teacher and at least one teaching assistant.

-- Outcomes at the end of KS4 have been maintained despite the detrimental effect of school closures.
-There was no significant difference between PP / NPP pupils for this measure. - 100% of parents and carers identified that in their view teaching was outstanding. - 94% of parents and carers felt that their child was making progress at school. - 100% parents and carers felt that the school meets the needs of their child. - 74% of pupils stated that teachers help them do their best all or most of the time.^
+- Outcomes at the end of KS4 have been maintained despite historic detrimental effect of school closures.
+There was no significant difference between PP / NPP pupils for this measure as 92% of these pupils were considered to be disadvantaged. - For those pupils [4] who transitioned to Kilgarth at the end of KS2 and engaged with a full curriculum model the average number of outcomes was 12. - 94.5% of parents and carers identified that in their view teaching was outstanding. - 83.7% of parents and carers felt that their child was making progress at school. - 86.4% parents and carers felt that the school meets the needs of their child. - 90.9% of pupils stated that teachers help them do their best all or most of the time. ^